ncodeit-io/ather-sultana-documents/Creating Git Repository In Git Hub and adding Files in it.md

-# Creating Git Repository In Git Hub and adding Files in it:
+# Creating Git Repository In Git Hub and adding Files in it.

 Step-by-Step procedure to create a Git repository in GitHub: